platformsh/platformsh-docs/docs/src/development/submodules.md

 ## Clone submodules during deployment

 Platform.sh allows you to use submodules in your Git repository.
 They are usually listed in a `.gitmodules` file at the root of your Git repository.
-When you push via Git, Platform.sh will try to clone them automatically.
+When you push via Git, Platform.sh tries to clone them automatically.

 Here is an example of a ``.gitmodules`` file: